trivialsoftware/trivialdb/ReadMe.md

 * `sync()` - Returns a promise resolved once the database is considered 'settled'.

 You can directly access the key/value store with the `values` property on the database instance.
 This is exposed explicitly to allow you as much freedom to work with your data as you might want.
-However, JBase can't detect any changes you make directly, so you will need to call the `sync` function to get your changes to persist to disk.
+However, TrivialDB can't detect any changes you make directly, so you will need to call the `sync` function to get your changes to persist to disk.

 ```javascript